skorecky/Add-Clear/README.markdown

 ## How to use

 - Load jQuery into your project
-- Load our plugin into your project
+- Load Add Clear plugin into your project
 - Setup which elements you would like to apply this plugin to.

 ### Usage